bigtoga/Examples/DSci - Python/Pandas/Charting/Box plots - interpreting, creating with Plotly.md

 ### Side bar: Interpreting box plots
 Four main components of a box plot:
+- Box plots group the data into quartiles
-- **The size of the box** indicates where half of all outcomes fall into
+- **The size of the box** indicates where half of all outcomes fall into.
+This the data “greater than 25% quartile’s max value” and “less than the 75% quartile’s lowest value”
 - **The top and bottom lines** where most of the outcomes are expected
 - **The dots** indicate ‘outliers’ a.k.a. “unusual outcomes”
 - **The middle line** indicates where the ‘median’ value lies